OSGeo/gdal/doc/source/glossary.rst

         as well as compatibility and standard conformance of compilers was a challenge, CPL proved necessary for smooth portability of GDAL/OGR.

-        CPL, or parts of it, is used by some projects external to GDAL (eg. MITAB, libgeotiff).
+        CPL, or parts of it, is used by some projects external to GDAL (e.g. MITAB, libgeotiff).

     Credentials